unicode-org/icu/docs/userguide/transforms/general/index.md

 example, "Αλφaβητικός" will retain the two fonts in transliterating to "Alphabētikós".

-*The transliteration process not only retains font size, but also other characteristics such as font type and color.*
+> :point_right: *The transliteration process not only retains font size, but also other characteristics such as font type and color.*

 For an online demonstration of ICU transliteration, see